dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 	- Nina has a recurring person -- they represent that she needs to stand up for herself.
 	- Linda had a recurring where there was an eerie house on top of her house.
 Since **Paul's** diagnosis she hasn't had it.
 		- She wrote out a poem about it that revealed something to her.
 		- "How did she not know it was there?"
+Why don't I go up there more often.
+Yet it feels like I shouldn't be there.
+I could get caught.
+Traces of someone living there.
+The development meant that she didn't have to search anymore.
+		- **Recommend**